Do you have any sample code-plug’s available?

 How to link your DMR repeater or Hot-Spot to the N2CID DMR Repeater network.

-As of 1/1/19 you can now reach the N2CID Network on TG 310441 from any Repeater or Hotspot around the world.
+As of 1/1/19 you can now reach the N2CID Network on DMR TG 310441 from any Repeater or Hotspot around the world.
+You can also reach us on D-STAR Reflector REF891C, XRF891C or DCS891C.
+For more information click here.